open-traffic-generator/models/MODEL-GUIDE.md

             properties:
               status:
                 description: |-
-                  - current means that the definition is current and valid.
+                  - `current` means that the definition is current and valid.
-                  - deprecated indicates an obsolete definition, but it permits new / continued implementation  in order to foster interoperability with older/existing implementations.
+                  - `deprecated` indicates an obsolete definition, but it permits new / continued implementation  in order to foster interoperability with older/existing implementations.
                   - `obsolete` means the definition is obsolete and SHOULD NOT be implemented and/or can be removed from implementations.
-                  - `under-review` indicates that the object or property is subject to change at any time.
+                  - `under_review` indicates that the object or property is subject to change at any time.
                 type: string
                 x-enum: